Reasonable Accommodation Policy

 SECTION 6.
 PROCEDURES FOR REQUESTING REASONABLE ACCOMMODATION.

-.02 Qualified individuals with disabilities must provide the following information:
+.2 Qualified individuals with disabilities must provide the following information:

-a. if an employee, their name and daytime telephone number;
+a. their name and daytime telephone number;

-c. a description of the disabling condition by an appropriate medical professional;
+b. a description of the disabling condition;

-d. a description of the accommodation requested, if known, and an explanation of how it would enable an employee to perform the job, or how it would assist an applicant in the selection process; and
+c. description of the accommodation requested, if known, and an explanation of how it would enable an employee to perform the job, or how it would assist an applicant in the selection process; and

 SECTION 7.
 COMPLIANCE.